Our Vision

 Who We Are

-As part of our work of growing together in community, and as an expression of our Values, we hold to the importance of explicitly stating the positionalties we carry; both in our own bodies and in the body we form together as a project.
+In past iterations, when the project was more cohesively held by many, as part of our work of growing together in community, and as an expression of our Values, we felt it important to explicitly state the positionalties we carried; both in our own bodies and in the body we form together as a project.
 The excerpt below is from our Full Collective Positionality Statement.

 Collectively we tend a biodiverse half-acre garden where we strive to be in embodied practices of connection, learning, healing and repair.
 With the language of somatics at the foundation of our project, we understand healing trauma - collectively and individually - to be direct and essential work in mending the violences of racism, colonialism and capitalism.
 As a group of predominantly white-bodied people with settler colonial privilege, we are in embodied reckoning and active practice with ourselves and with each other around unsettling, anti-racism and decolonial work.
 Our practices move us towards centering relationship, ancestral connection, right relationships with all of life, and re-membering equity.